-This simply means that you no longer need to struggle with the outdated version of Heimdall or JOdin3 for Linux which has been deprecated.
-Also, if you were forced to dual-boot Windows and Linux or set up a Windows virtual machine via VirtualBox to use Odin, you can now use the official Odin for Linux.
+This means that you no longer need to struggle with the outdated version of Heimdall or JOdin3 for Linux which has been deprecated.
+Also, if you had to dual-boot Windows and Linux or set up a Windows virtual machine via VirtualBox to use Odin, you can now use the official Odin v4 for Linux.
 In this guide, we’ll take a deep dive into using Samsung Odin on Linux and show you how easy it is to get started.
 So buckle up and get ready for some serious smartphone tinkering!

 Download Official Odin v4 1.2.1 for Linux